-Your heart is the largest muscle in your body, and if stressed by a heart attack, it can be damaged.
-It’s important to understand the risk factors for a heart attack for yourself and your family members.
+Your heart is the hardest working muscle in your body, and if stressed by a heart attack, it can be damaged.
+It’s important to understand the controllable and uncontrollable risk factors of a heart attack for yourself and your family members.
 At Banner Health, we’re dedicated to providing our patients with comprehensive heart care and can answer any questions you may have about heart attack risk factors and prevention.

 Heart attack risk factors can differ between men and women but there are also many risk factors that apply to both genders.

 Men aged 45 or older are more likely to have a heart attack than younger men or women.

 Typically, women aged 55 or older are more likely to have a heart attack than younger women.

 One other factor that may affect a woman’s risk for heart attack include:

 Preeclampsia causes high blood pressure during pregnancy.
 This condition increases the lifetime risk of heart disease.